mchrzanka/banfflogcabin-project/readme.md

 > > you are good to start coding!
 PLEASE comment as MUCH as you can to explain your code and what it's doing.
 We are all learning and wanting to understand.
 > > </br>

 > > Please follow the naming conventions.
-Try and make the files all named the same way (hooks start with "use", components are always capitalized, etc).
+Try and make the files all named the same way (hooks start with "use", components are always capitalized, stylesheets are "whatTheStyleIsFor.scss" etc.)</br>

+> > In each component, there are the .js files and the .scss files.
+Please look into navbar for an example.

+> > The css folder holds the reset and the global scss.

 **Commands:**